RobertTalbert/roberttalbert.github.io/research/research.md

 ### Recent publications

-+ _Flipped Calculus: A Gateway for Lifelong Learning in Mathematics_ -- Book chapter to appear in [Best Practices in Flipping the College Classroom](http://www.routledge.com/books/details/9781138021730/), Routledge Press.
++ _Flipped Calculus: A Gateway for Lifelong Learning in Mathematics_ -- Book chapter in [Best Practices in Flipping the College Classroom](http://www.routledge.com/books/details/9781138021730/), Routledge Press (2015).
 + Talbert, R. (2013) Inverting the linear algebra classroom. _PRIMUS: Problems, Resources, and Issues in  Mathematics Undergraduate Studies_ 24:5 (361--374).
 DOI: 10.1080/10511970.2014.883457
 + Talbert, R. (2013) Learning MATLAB in the inverted classroom. _Computers in Education Journal_, 4(2): 89–100.